dbiir/rainbow/rainbow-seek/README.md

 ```

 Then you get `rainbow-seek-xxx-full.jar` in `target` subdirectory.
-Now you are ready to run rainbow seek evaluation.
+Now you are ready to start rainbow seek evaluation.

 ## Usage